LibreService/my_rime/README.md

 Download latest [artifact](https://github.com/LibreService/my_rime/releases/download/latest/my-rime-dist.zip) built by GitHub Actions.

 ## Development workflow
-My RIME can be built on Linux.
+My RIME can be built on Linux and macOS.

 ### Install node
 You may use [nvm](https://github.com/nvm-sh/nvm) to install node.